A 3-Manifold with no Real Projective Structure: Proof of Main Theorem

 Decompose $\Lf$ into subsets as follows.
 Decompose the image of $T$ by circles given by a foliation of $T$ by circles parallel to $\alpha_-$ and that are transverse to $\alpha_+.$ The remaining $4$ exceptional points in $\Lf$ are also decomposition elements.
 Let $A$ be a sphere and $h:A\rightarrow\Lf$ an immersion.
 As before we deduce that there is a finite set $P\subset A$ of decomposition elements which are points.
 The remaining decomposition elements give a foliation of $A\setminus P.$ There is a small deleted neighborhood $U\subset A\setminus p$ of $p\in P$ such that $h(U)$ is an open annulus $\beta\times(0,1)\subset T$ whose closure consists of two disjoint circles either parallel to $\alpha_-$ or to $\alpha+_.$ It follows that the foliation on the subsurface $A_-\subset A$ with these small open neighborhoods of $P$ removed has the property that each component of $\partial A_-$ is either transverse to the foliation or is a leaf of the foliation.
 By doubling $A_-$ along the boundary one obtains a foliation on a closed surface.
 Hence $A_-$ is an annulus and the behavior of the foliation on both components of $\partial A_-$ is the same.
 If the boundary components are leaves then $h(A)$ contains the two points corresponding to $\ell_-.$ Otherwise $h(A)$ contains the two points corresponding to $\ell_+.$ This completes the proof of the final case, and thus of the theorem.

 We remark that the above discussion is similar to the case the developing map is injective discussed before the proof.
 We argued above that there is $S^2\subset \tilde{N}\cong S^2\times{\mathbb R}$ immersed in ${\mathbb P}^3$ by the developing map and with the source on the inside (relative to the flow) and the other three critical points on the outside.
-The latter may be though of as the critical points of a Morse function on a ${\mathbb P}^2$ outside the immersed sphere.
+These three critical points lie on an ${\mathbb P}^2$ which is preserved by the flow.
+Indeed they are the critical points of a Morse function on this ${\mathbb P}^2$ given by the flow.
+In {\em some sense} the proof says this ${\mathbb P}^2$ is {\em outside} the immersed sphere.\end{proof}

 \Addresses